Sheet music: Types

 Modern sheet music may come in different formats.
 If a piece is composed for just one instrument or voice (such as a piece for a solo instrument or for a cappella solo voice), the whole work may be written or printed as one piece of sheet music.
 If an instrumental piece is intended to be performed by more than one person, each performer will usually have a separate piece of sheet music, called a part, to play from.
-This is especially the case in the publication of works requiring more than four or so performers, though invariably a full score is published as well.
-The sung parts in a vocal work are not usually issued separately today, although this was historically the case, especially before music printing made sheet music widely available.
+This is especially the case in the publication of works requiring more than four performers, though invariably a full score is published as well.
+The sung parts in a vocal work are not usually issued separately in modern practice, although this was historically the case, especially before music printing made sheet music widely available.

 Sheet music can be issued as individual pieces or works (for example, a popular song or a Beethoven sonata), in collections (for example works by one or several composers), as pieces performed by a given artist, etc.

 When the separate instrumental and vocal parts of a musical work are printed together, the resulting sheet music is called a score.
 Conventionally, a score consists of musical notation with each instrumental or vocal part in vertical alignment (meaning that concurrent events in the notation for each part are arranged in parallel).
 The term score has also been used to refer to sheet music written for only one performer.
 The distinction between score and part applies when there is more than one part needed for performance.